kanaka/mal/process/guide.md

 * Add the function `read_atom` to `reader.qx`.
 This function will look at the contents of the token and return the appropriate scalar (simple/single) data type value.
-Initially, you can just implement numbers (integers) and symbols .
+Initially, you can just implement numbers (integers) and symbols.
 This will allow you to proceed through the next couple of steps before you will need to implement the other fundamental mal types: nil, true, false, and string.
 The remaining mal types: keyword, vector, hash-map, and atom do not